farm-ng/amiga-dev-kit/website/docs/dashboard/dashboard_user_guide.md

 This is the home screen of the dashboard.
 In the center sits the spedometer, where you can switch between metric and standard units and adjust to the travel speed of your Amiga.

-git  On the right side of the screen you will see several icons displaying:
+On the right side of the screen you will see several icons displaying:

 - Battery Level
 - Average motor temperature